JulianKemmerer/PipelineC/docs/SYN_DESIGN.md

    real post-lowering `GET_TOTAL_LATENCY` exactly where it started — ground truth after real lowering, not a landscape estimate, since only the real synchronous schedule can see this.
-The comparison also folds in each AUTOPIPELINE-tagged descendant region's own latency: such a region reports 0 latency to its immediate container by convention (so balanced-latency reporting doesn't double-count an already-decoupled region), so a monolithic-only comparison would misread every one of that
+The comparison also folds in each AUTO_PIPELINE-tagged descendant region's own latency: such a region reports 0 latency to its immediate container by convention (so balanced-latency reporting doesn't double-count an already-decoupled region), so a monolithic-only comparison would misread every one of that